Connection Pools

 We can configure the pool to have a minimum number of idle connections, and a maximum number of connections that can possibly be created

-Typically, each database client would have its own pool
+Typically, each instance of a database client would have its own pool

-The pool sits between the application server(s) and the database:
+The pool sits between the database client (e.g. application server) and the database server:

 front end client → load balancer → application server → pool → database